Your cart has expired remaining to complete your purchase

 When will the program take place?

 NYO2 is a summer program, scheduled each year for three to four weeks between July and mid-August.
-The 2024 program will take place between mid-July and mid-August with exact dates to be announced.
+The 2025 program will take place between mid-July and early-August with exact dates to be announced.
 Because of the intensive nature of the program, no absences for any part of this period are permitted.

 Where does the NYO2 training residency take place?

 NYO2 is in residence at Purchase College, SUNY.
-Located on 550 scenic acres in Westchester County 30 miles north of New York City, Purchase College has outstanding rehearsal and practice facilities—including a conservatory music building and a highly regarded, multi-venue performing arts center—where all full orchestral rehearsals take place leading up to the residency and concert at the New World Center.
+Located on 550 scenic acres in Westchester County 30 miles north of New York City, Purchase College has outstanding rehearsal and practice facilities—including a conservatory music building and a highly regarded, multi-venue performing arts center—where all full orchestral rehearsals take place.
 Musicians live in campus housing, and meals are provided by the College Dining Service.

 Will NYO2 play at Carnegie Hall?

-Yes, NYO2 will perform in Carnegie Hall’s Stern Auditorium / Perelman Stage to conclude the program.
+Yes, NYO2 will perform in Carnegie Hall’s Stern Auditorium / Perelman Stage.

 How do I apply?